“The supply of government exceeds the demand”

 - Direct legislative influence — i.e. crafting new legislation, or revising legacy legislation.

 - Writing passages in codes and standards that are incorporated by reference into new or legacy legislation

 We do not advocate in legislative action at any level — we are not lobbyists or communication consultants — but it is wise to follow because, when commenting opportunities present themselves, some knowledge of action elsewhere informs our response to the development of the consensus products that do affect the cost of education in the United States.
-From time to time we find adjustments to the “boilerplate” legislation referenced in construction project bidding documents (Davis-Bacon Act, OSHA Rules of Construction, etc.)
+For example, from time to time we find adjustments to the “boilerplate” legislation referenced in construction project bidding documents (Davis-Bacon Act, OSHA Rules of Construction, etc.) These “adjustments” are supposed to be made public but unless you are one of the Washington insiders, you may miss them.